 NCERT Solutions for Class 3 EVS Chapter 20 discusses the importance of water and the consequences that people face due to water scarcity.
 Here we bring you detailed NCERT Solutions solved by our subject-matter experts that are designed as per the latest CBSE EVS syllabus.

-Access answers to NCERT Solutions for Class 3 EVS Chapter 20 here
+Access Answers to NCERT Class 3 EVS Chapter 20 Drop by Drop

 From where do the people in Madho’s village fetch water for drinking?